ShikherVerma/i3lock-multimonitor/README.md

 ```
 ./lock -a "-t -p default -e --insidecolor=FF0000FF"
 ```
-Keep in mind that it is not the full `i3lock` command, only the arguments for it.
+Keep in mind that you're no passing the full `i3lock` command, only the arguments for it.
 Also, no need to pass it the `-i` argument since you're passing it to my script (and I pass it over to `i3lock`).
 You may try though, I don't think it'll break anything.

 An example with both: